- This Website

 Civil Penalties - Duty to Notify Changes in Circumstances

-- Where a person has been overpaid as a result of negligently making an incorrect statement or representation, or negligently giving incorrect information or evidence.
+- Where a person makes an incorrect statement or representation or provides incorrect information or evidence.

 A civil penalty cannot be applied where the claimant has, in respect of the overpayment, been charged with an offence, been cautioned or been subject to a penalty as an alternative to prosecution under section 115A of the Social Security Administration Act 1992.